palewire/first-pull-request/README.md

-# first-pull-request
-A guide to submiting open-source software patchs on GitHub
+A guide to submiting open-source software patches on GitHub